derekcarey/msds-462-facemask-detection/README.md

 # Facemask detection web application using TensorFlow and Flask
- Flask application for facemask detection.
-For a detailed synopsis please the the following document:
+ This document outlines instructions for executing the facemask detection Flask application developed as my MSDS 462 Computer Vision project.
+For a detailed synopsis of the application background and design approach please the the following document:

  https://github.com/derk924/msds-462-facemask-detection/blob/main/Project%20Synopsis.md